What are the latest funding news in the EdTech market? (May 2026)

 Who are they?

-Gizmo is an AI study app that turns student notes and course material into flashcards, quizzes and other active-recall learning tools.
+Gizmo turns student notes into flashcards, quizzes, and active-recall learning games.

 Geographical focus?